 4. The “what if” list

-There are so many things that can happen on a location shoot, especially if children and/or animals are involved.
+So many things that can happen on a location shoot, especially if children and/or animals are involved.
 I won’t say go wrong, because sometimes the unexpected works out quite well.

 You can’t cater for every eventuality and sometimes, things that happen are just part of the character of the shoot.
-When photographing families, a child getting muddy or wet part way through a shoot is a great example of things not going according to plan, but since when are children sparkling clean all day long?
+When photographing families, a child getting muddy or wet part way through a shoot is a great example of things not going according to plan.
+But since when are children sparkling clean all day long?
 In these instances, it’s just part of real life and I’d bring the reality into their photographic memories.

 On a commercial shoot, it’s not so endearing if clothing gets marked.
 If props or gear are damaged it’s potentially disastrous.
 For this reason I like to have a plan b (i.e. backup) for every essential item on every shoot.